AdaCore/gnatstudio/docs/users_guide/environment.rst

   .. index:: project; default project

-  Default project used by GPS.
-Can be modified after installation time to provide defaults for a given system or project.
+  Default project used by GPS, which can be modified after installation to provide defaults for a given system or project.

 * :file:`prefix/share/gps/readonly.gpr`